 Ex.
 Employer C, a carpentry contractor, is hired to erect and maintain the guardrails throughout the project.
 Employer C is a Correcting Employer since it is responsible for constructing and maintaining the guardrails and other fall protection equipment.

 An employer who has general supervisory authority over the worksite, including the power to correct safety and health violations or require others to correct them.
 Control may be established by contract or by the exercise of control in practice.
 A controlling employer must exercise reasonable care to prevent and detect OSHA violations.

 Example: Employer GC contracts with Employers A, B and C on the project and has general supervisory authority over the worksite, including the power to correct safety and health violations or require others to correct them.
 Employer GC would be the Controlling Employer on the site.

 Factors that affect how frequently and closely a controlling employer must inspect to meet the above-mentioned standard of reasonable care include:

 - Controlling employer’s knowledge about the safety history and safety practices of the employer it controls and about that employer’s level of expertise

 OSHA’s Burden Of Proof

 In order for OSHA to issue a citation, they need to demonstrate that you as an employer fall into one of the four categories defined above.
-If you do not fit into any of the categories, OSHA cannot issue a citation.
-If you do fall into one of the four categories, OSHA will proceed to determine if the employer’s actions were sufficient to meet the required obligations for that category.
-If the obligations are shown not to have been met, a citation will be forthcoming.
+If you do not fit into any of the categories, OSHA cannot issue a citation; however, if you do fall into one of the four categories, OSHA will proceed to determine if the employer’s actions were sufficient to meet the required obligations for that category.
+And if the obligations are shown not to have been met, a citation will be forthcoming.